MarketVector Digital Assets 25 Index (MVDA25) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 MarketVector Digital Assets 25 Index Historical Price

-According to the latest data gathered on MarketVector Digital Assets 25 Index live price page, the current price of MarketVector Digital Assets 25 Index is 1.51USD.
-The circulating supply of MarketVector Digital Assets 25 Index(MVDA25) is 14.00K MVDA25 , giving it a market capitalization of $21.14K.
+According to the latest data gathered on MarketVector Digital Assets 25 Index live price page, the current price of MarketVector Digital Assets 25 Index is 1.45USD.
+The circulating supply of MarketVector Digital Assets 25 Index(MVDA25) is 14.01K MVDA25 , giving it a market capitalization of $20.28K.

 How Does MarketVector Digital Assets 25 Index (MVDA25) Price Prediction Module Work?